ajones1139/sqlite-csv-importer/README.md

 ## Included Cheat Sheet
 Check out the SQL_Cheat_Sheet.md for a curated list of beginner-friendly SQL commands to get you started quickly with the CLI interface, including:

-Basic SELECT statements
+-- Basic SELECT statements

-Filtering with WHERE clauses
+-- Filtering with WHERE clauses

-Creating tables
+-- Creating tables

-Inserting data
+-- Inserting data

-Updating and deleting records
+-- Updating and deleting records

-Useful PRAGMA commands
+-- Useful PRAGMA commands

-## Future Enhancements
-Add multi-table joins support in GUI

-Table deletion and schema editing in GUI with confirmation

-User authentication and permission management

-Encrypted database support

-Advanced query editor with syntax highlighting

 ## License
 MIT License — free to use, modify, and share!